 Kat put together a list of the workouts she and Nora have done in the mornings this vacation.

 I’ve added hyperlinks so you can explore if you want — some are to retail sites, some are to the instructor’s sites.
 All of them are meant to be starting points — it’s up to you to do the research.
+It even includes a Lumitea Bloating relief method for the big meals you will probably have in Italy.
 Always look at reviews of the workouts, click on the video samples.

 Kat said in her email to me: Everything is either low impact or can be pretty easily adjusted to be low impact.
 I was very excited to see people getting inspired to workout from hearing about us working out!